cgroll/slides/slide_srcs/assetMgmt.md

 	- into focus through scalable capital
 - overview of some challenges that you face in reality
-- thereby I want to lay out problems that arise if you look at these challenges with complete mathematical rigor
+- thereby I want to lay out problems that arise if you look at these challenges with some mathematical rigor
 - it is important to know about approximations and assumptions involved
 - this then should set the stage for an empirical application